16 Cool iPad Math Apps (That Your Child Might Actually Love!)

 Which maths iPad apps have worked well for your child?
 Tell me in the comments below!

-2 Responses to “16 Cool iPad Math Apps (That Your Child Might Actually Love!)”
+37 thoughts on “16 Cool iPad Math Apps (That Your Child Might Actually Love!)

 Looks like a fun way for older kids to review basic operations.
 Thanks Tina for sharing!